 The Leader of the House knows that Members from all parties raised this matter with her last week, and yet again this week the money resolution was refused.
-She quotes from “Erskine May”.
+She quotes “Erskine May”.
 It is clear that money resolutions should automatically follow Second Reading.
-Any tome on the workings of Parliament, be it “Erskine May” or “How Parliament Works”, states that it normally follows Second Reading.
+Any tome on the workings of Parliament, whether “Erskine May” or “How Parliament Works”, states that they normally follow Second Reading.
 Not to introduce a money resolution is an unreasonable conclusion that no reasonable decision-making body would come to.

 As my hon.
 Friend said, the will of the House was clear: the Bill got its Second Reading unanimously.
 The instructions given to the Boundary Commission were constrained and his Bill would do a number of things to those constrained instructions.
 It would expand the electorate by providing for the use of new electoral registers based on the latest figures following the referendum and the 2017 election.
 That is reasonable.
 The old instructions tied the hands of the Boundary Commission by maintaining the arbitrary figure of 600 to 650 Members, on no evidence.
 That is unreasonable.